Anxiety and young people

 What causes anxiety in young people?

-Young people can internalise messages they get from their peers, family, and society of having to look, be or behave a certain way.
-When these messages do not fit with how they feel or what their life is like, it can cause feelings of anxiety.
+Young people can internalise messages from their peers, family, and society of looking, being, or behaving a certain way.
+When these messages don’t fit how they feel or what their life is like, it can cause feelings of anxiety.

-Young people will go through many transitions in their lives that are bound to make them anxious, such as starting new schools, college, and jobs.
+Young people will go through many transitions in their lives bound to make them anxious.
+This could be starting new schools, college, or jobs.
 Exams, changing peer groups or increasing independence are also experiences that can cause worry.
-It can be a combination of different factors and the exact cause of the anxiety is not clear.
+It can be a combination of different factors, with the exact cause of anxiety not clear.

 When is anxiety getting in the way?

 Anxiety might be short lived, or persist for a long time.
-If it is preventing a young person from doing the things they enjoy then they may need some support from you.
+If it is preventing a young person doing the things they enjoy, then they may need some support from you.

 Signs of anxiety

-Taken on their own, individual signs of anxiety are things that we all experience from time-to-time.
+Taken on their own, individual signs of anxiety are things we all experience from time-to-time.